twilight-rs/twilight/README.md

 ## Examples

-The following example is a good template for bootstrapping a new bot using twilight's HTTP and gateway clients alongside its in-memory based cache.
-In order to run this, put the following inside the `main.rs` file and set the `DISCORD_TOKEN` enviroment variable to your bot's token.
+The following example is a template for bootstrapping a new bot using Twilight's HTTP and gateway clients with its in-memory cache.
+In order to run this, replace the contents of a new project's `main.rs` file with the following.
+Be sure to set the `DISCORD_TOKEN` environment variable to your bot's token.

 ```rust,no_run
 use std::{env, error::Error, sync::Arc};